Emergency maintenance situations are the most stressful events for any maintenance team.

 There are many proactive maintenance strategies you can employ:

 Combining any of these strategies with a good CMMS software will enable you to have complete control over your maintenance operations, as well as speed up the response when an emergency maintenance situation does eventually happen.
+If you don’t know what a CMMS is check out our What is a CMMS System and How Does it Work guide.

 Other ways to reduce the occurrence of emergency maintenance situations include: